Ms. Lukoschek is a first generation American. Her father is an immigrant from Germany; and her mother was born in Cuba to Spanish parents.

 Ms. Lukoschek is proud to be the product of her family’s American Dream.

 In December 2001, Ms. Lukoschek started a solo practice representing mid- to small-sized businesses, as well as individuals, in matters involving U.S. Immigration and Nationality Law.
-Ms. Lukoschek’s primary focus is in the area of employment-based immigration law, assisting businesses to hire and retain foreign personnel, helping entrepreneurs to invest in the U.S. and providing advice to employers and employees of small, mid-sized and large companies.
+Ms. Lukoschek’s primary focus is in the area of employment-based immigration law, assisting businesses to hire and retain foreign personnel, helping entrepreneurs to invest in the U.S., and providing strategic advice to employers and employees of small, mid-sized and large companies.

 Ms. Lukoschek enjoys the challenges and strategic planning involved in the practice of immigration law.
 She feels personal satisfaction knowing that she is assisting to make someone’s American Dream become a reality.